yarkhinephyo/15-445-database-systems-notes/14 - Query Optimization.md

 1. Remove impossible/unnecessary predicates.
 2. Merging predicates.
 (Combining range of values)

-**Cost-based search**
+**Cost-based search to evaluate equivalent plans**

+Enumerate multiple equivalent plans and produce the one with lowest cost.
 Cost can be physical costs (CPU cycles, cache misses), logical costs (estimate output size per operator), algorithmic costs (complexity of the operator algorithm).

 **Selection cardinality**

 Selection of a predicate is the fraction of tuples that qualify.
+Assumptions are -

-<u>Assumption 1</u>: Distribution of values is uniform.
+1. Distribution of values is uniform.

-<u>Assumption 2</u>: Predicates are independent.
+2. Predicates are independent.

-<u>Assumption 3</u>: Every tuple in inner table is guaranteed to exist in outer table during join.
+3. Every tuple in inner table is guaranteed to exist in outer table during join.

 The assumptions does not always hold true.
 For example, a model of a car may only be made by a brand.
-If there are 10 models and 10 brands, the selectivity is 0.01 with assumption 1 and 2 but it is not true.
+If there are 10 models and 10 brands, the selectivity is 0.01 with assumption 1 and 2, but it is not true in practice.

+<u>Ways to estimate selectivity</u>

-Equai-width histogram can be used to maintain counts instead of each unique key.
+1. Equai-width or equi-depth histograms can be used to maintain counts instead of each unique key.

-Sketches are probabilistic data structures that approximate statistics about a data set.
+2. Sketches are probabilistic data structures that approximate statistics about a data set.
 Histograms can be replaced with sketches to improve selectivity estimate accuracy.

-Sampling can be done to create smaller tables to estimate selectivities.
+3. Sampling can be done to create smaller tables to estimate selectivities.

 **Single-relation query planning**